We strive to make Monkton Nature Reserve as accessible as possible to all members of the public.

 - There are uneven, easy and moderate slopes across the Reserve.

-- The Nature Reserve has chalk, grass and loose wood chipping surfaces throughout.
+- The Nature Reserve has a mixture of chalk, grass and loose wood chipping surfaces.

 - There are two locations in the lower part of the Reserve where there are a set of steps.
 Both sets have a handrail.
 Inability to use the steps will not restrict access to a particular part of the lower Reserve as alternative routes are available in both cases.

-- There are a number of benches dotted around the Reserve where a rest stop came be had.
+- There are a number of benches dotted around the Reserve where a rest stop can be enjoyed.

 - The picnic area is accessible.